muhammad-ahmed-janjua/Trivia-Trial/README.md

 ---

 Enjoy playing and learning with **Trivia Time**!
 If you have any questions, suggestions, or issues, feel free to open an issue or submit a pull request.

-3. **Environment Variables**:
-   - For the OpenAI feedback feature, set up an OpenAI API key in the environment variables.